 Oh sure, I use the microblogging and third party sharing platforms—the Twitters, the Flickrs, the Facebooks, and what have you.
 These are hardly a substitute for one’s own personal/professional website, but with their built-in communities and their occasionally well-designed tools, they do enable one to develop a form of “web presence” without having to build a website from scratch.

-Long before I tiptoed into sharing via these relatively new sharing services, I contributed photos to the Mirror Project (1999-2005), a photographic community curated by the inimitable Heather Champ.
-And I lurked around the fringes of Fray—a magazine of true stories and original art edited by Derek Powazek.
-There, I interloped and read, but did not contribute; I dreamt of a day when I would be so bold as to comfortably and confidently express myself in this brave new medium.
+Long before I tiptoed into publishing via these relatively new social sharing services, I contributed photos to the Mirror Project (1999-2005).
+And I lurked around the fringes of Fray—a magazine of stories and original art.
+There, I interloped and read, but only contributed once.
 Little did I know that self-expression would rarely be comfortable.

 But for all the wonders that these online communities have wrought, I have been longing for something more.
 A property of my own.
 A place to be.
 Preferably with a wraparound screened-in porch, crickets, and stars at night.
 Near a pond to skate on in the winter.
 Hopefully this will be it.
 Or an integral part of it.